dslmeinte/Building-User-Friendly-DSLs-code/ch14/README.md

 4. Start the backend (an Express server), serving the contents, as well as the frontend from `dist/`.

 The Domain IDE can now be accessed on [`http://localhost:8080/`](http://localhost:8080/).
+_Note:_ the first step initializes the file `backend/data/contents.json`, without making a backup if it already exists!
 Alternatively, run:

     $ ./initialize-storage.sh
     $ ./run-Domain-IDE.sh

+The latter script relies on an `open` command that opens a browser on HTML files.

 ### The generator and Runtime